Procyon-b/Google-fix-TLD-links/README.md

 This userscript rewrites every link that doesn't use the .com TLD or the TLD of the current page, and replaces every non-matching TLD with the current TLD.
 In the screenshots, all the tagged links are modified to use the page TLD.

-It is completely useless if you're in a location where .com is the default google tld: all regional links have the .com domain and are not differentiable from the normal .com links - the script can't undo like with other regional TLDs.
+**It is completely useless if you're in a location where .com is the default google tld**: all regional links have the .com domain and are not differentiable from the normal .com links - the script can't undo like with other regional TLDs.

 In the screenshots below, links with TLDs other than .com and (if different) the current location tld, are tagged with a label displaying the different TLD.